Brynkinalt: History

 The hall has been the home for the Trevor family, a major family of the County of Denbigh, with the area being their ancestral home since 942.
-The family are direct descendents of Tudur Trevor, King of Gloucester, and Angharad, daughter of Hywel Dda, King of Wales, but their roots claim to be traced further, to a marriage between Severa, daughter of Roman emperor, Maximus, and Gwrtheyrn Gwrtheneu, 82nd King of Britain, as well as a claimed link to Llywelyn the Great (Prince of Wales) and also the Kings of Ireland.
+The family are direct descendants of Tudur Trevor, King of Gloucester, and Angharad, daughter of Hywel Dda, King of Wales, but their roots claim to be traced further, to a marriage between Severa, daughter of Roman emperor, Maximus, and Gwrtheyrn Gwrtheneu, 82nd King of Britain, as well as a claimed link to Llywelyn the Great (Prince of Wales) and also the Kings of Ireland.

 The three-storey Brynkinalt Great Hall, now forming the central section of the present-day hall, was completed in 1612, by Edward Trevor, the son of Robert Trevor and Katherine ap Llewellyn.
 The hall is said to be designed by Inigo Jones and was constructed using brick cut on site.
 The hall was part of an open courtyard, with coaches entering the site through the archway where the stairs now stand.
 The Jacobean Oak panelled Hall still remains, providing a look at what the original hall would have looked like.

 In 1808, extensive remodelling was carried out on the hall, designed by Charlotte, Viscountess Dungannon.
 Two new extensive wings were added to the house, containing a large dining and drawing room, with their own antechamber, a small waiting room.
 Two small morning rooms ("boudoirs") and a conservatory (since removed) overlooking the Ceiriog Valley were also constructed.
 The hall was also modified with gothic architecture, with castellations and turrets added.
 Around the estate, numerous gate lodges, follies and a double-walled garden were also built.

-From 1928, and delayed till the 1950's due to World War II, various additions added by Viscountess Dungannon in 1808 were reduced or removed, this includes the stucco (except in the east wing's end), and the larger service wing housing a kitchen at the rear were also removed.
+From 1928, and delayed till the 1950s due to World War II, various additions added by Viscountess Dungannon in 1808 were reduced or removed, this includes the stucco (except in the east wing's end), and the larger service wing housing a kitchen at the rear were also removed.

 The hall is linked to the Duke of Wellington, whose grandmother stayed in the hall.
 There are a pair of Musket balls, one British, one French, in the hall's dining room, brought in from the Battle of Waterloo.

 The hall offers as a venue for weddings and other events.
 Brynkinalt is a Grade II* listed building.

 The estate is, as of 2022, managed by Iain and Kate Hill-Trevor.